 Read our Economic Outlook, a monthly newsletter authored by Greg Sweeney, CFA, chief investment officer at Bell State Bank & Trust.
 Sweeney holds a bachelor’s degree in business from the University of North Dakota, is a CFA charter holder, and is a 28-year veteran of the Investment Management team.

 Federal Reserve Monetary Policy

 - At the next Federal Reserve meeting on September 17, we expect the Fed to leave rates unchanged between zero and 0.25%.
-The Fed continues to indicate that rates will remain near these lows until 2015, but dissension remains among the Fed members on this subject.
+The Fed’s quantitative easing program is winding down.
+It still looks like 2015 will be when the Fed fund rate begins to shift higher.